 The \$150/semester Annenberg Student Access Fee (Technology Fee) is waived for doctoral students.
 If you have registered for a Communication master's course (i.e., CMGT, PUBD, DSM, some 500-level COMM courses open to master's students), please check your account at the beginning of every semester.
 If you have been charged this fee, please let Sarah know and she will have it reversed.

 Mandatory University Fees

-All graduate students at USC are charged three mandatory fees each semester:
+All graduate students at USC are charged three mandatory fees each semester, which are covered as part of both fellowship and GA funding packages:

 - Student Programming Fee \$40

 - Norman Topping Fee \$11

-- Transportation Fee \$93
+- Transportation Fee \$117